 Superintendent Dr. Kent Paredes Scribner

-Dr. Kent Paredes Scribner is superintendent of the Fort Worth Independent School District, where he serves more than 86,000 students and 11,000 employees.
+Dr. Kent Paredes Scribner has led the Fort Worth Independent School District since 2015, where he serves more than 80,000 students and 10,000 employees.

-While supporting the District’s mission of “preparing all students for success in college, career, and community leadership,” Dr. Scribner has narrowed the District focus to three goals: early literacy, middle years’ math, and college and career preparedness.
-This has resulted in significant gains in third-grade reading and algebra, and a renewed commitment to college and career-ready students.
-In 2018, FWISD students earned more than $102 million in college scholarships, a figure that has grown from $36 million in 2015.
+In support of the District’s mission to “prepare all students for success in college, career, and community leadership,” Dr. Scribner has narrowed the District focus to three areas: early literacy, middle years’ math, and college, career and military readiness.
+This renewed focus has resulted in significant gains in third-grade reading, algebra, and a community-wide commitment to post-secondary preparedness.
+In 2015, FWISD students earned $36 million in merit scholarships, a figure that has more than tripled to $135 million.

-Since Dr. Scribner’s arrival, Fort Worth ISD has cut in half the number of “improvement required schools,” from 24 to 11.
-The District was cited by the Texas Education Agency as one of the two top urban districts in the state in year-to-year positive growth.
+Under Dr. Scribner’s leadership, Fort Worth ISD has seen consistent improvement in its District letter grade scores.
+In 2018, the District was cited by the Texas Education Agency as a “Top Texas Urban District” in year-to-year positive growth.

 Dr. Scribner began his career in education as a high school Spanish teacher and guidance counselor in Philadelphia.
-He then became a principal and a central office administrator prior to serving for 16 years as superintendent, in both Phoenix, Arizona and now, Fort Worth.
+He then became a principal and a central office administrator prior to serving for 19 years as Superintendent in both Arizona and now Texas.

-Dr. Scribner earned his Bachelor of Arts in Latin American Studies from Carleton College in Minnesota and his Master of Education in Counseling Psychology from Temple University in Pennsylvania.
+Dr. Scribner earned his Bachelor of Arts in Latin American Studies from Carleton College in Minnesota and his Master of Education in Counseling Psychology from Temple University in Philadelphia.
 He earned a Ph.D. in Educational Leadership and Policy Studies from Arizona State University.
 In 2011, Dr. Scribner was appointed as a Commissioner to the White House Initiative on Education Excellence for Hispanics, and served through 2016.

 Together he and his wife, Suleyka, have four children.
-He is not only superintendent but a parent in the Fort Worth ISD.
+He is not only superintendent but a Fort Worth ISD parent as well.